boguilhem/GymTracker/README.md

-# gymtracker
+# Gym Tracker

-Track your fitness journey!
+Track your fitness journey with Gym Tracker!

 ## How it Works?